 Other current and recent funded research projects include NEXTGEN (transformational circular economy solutions and systems around resource use in the water sector), Fiware4water (development of modular applications using FIWARE and open API architecture for the real time management of water systems) and Aqua3s (water safety through the combination of novel technologies in water safety and the standardisation of existing sensor technologies).

 Professor Savić has lectured extensively throughout UK and abroad where he has given research presentations at many institutions on all continents.
-He has held a Visiting Professor position at the Universities of Bari (Italy) and Belgrade (Serbia), UNESCO-IHE (Delft, The Netherlands) and Harbin Institute of Technology (Harbin, China).
+He has held a Visiting Professor position at the Universities of Bari (Italy), Novi Sad and Belgrade (Serbia), IHE Delft Institute for Water Education (Delft, The Netherlands) and Harbin Institute of Technology (Harbin, China).
 He has lectured in the fields of:

 - urban water systems;

 You can read here my musings on various topics related to water: